7 Simple gifts to uncomplicate your homestead life — Part 1 of 2

 Did you think that the homestead lifestyle was the same as the “simple” lifestyle?
 But when you actually started learning all that was needful to live more “simply,” you found that it was a lot more complicated than you had anticipated?
 When you bought your pressure canner, your dehydrator, your grain mill, your juicer, your Vitamix, and your pasta machine– to say nothing of the butter churn, cream separator, honey extractor, and 4 dozen essential oils – you racked up more credit card bills than you can pay off in a year.
 Those goats that you brought home for fresh milk, needed a barn, a milking parlour, and a playground, plus fencing that would rival Alcatraz, to keep them off the hood of your new Ford farm truck and out of your medicinal herb garden – that you planted last summer.
-Then there was the chickens that were supposed to give you farm fresh eggs at a fraction of the store price, but instead racked up bills for a chicken condo, fencing, nesting boxes, and organic feed at $15 a week – and then took the winter off.
-Now you are buying eggs from a neighbor at $5 per dozen, while Henrietta continues to consume your feed.
+Then there were the chickens that were supposed to give you farm fresh eggs at a fraction of the store price, but instead racked up bills for a chicken condo, fencing, nesting boxes, and organic feed at $15 a week – and then took the winter off.
+Now you are buying eggs from a neighbour at $5 per dozen, while Henrietta continues to consume your feed.
 Sound a bit complicated?

-Did you buy your land, and start clearing it and building your future homestead dreams, while you kept your day job?
+Did you buy your land, and start clearing it and building your future homestead dreams, while you keep your day job?
 If you did, good for you.
 But you may be feeling exhausted, trying to work the homestead on weekends and vacations while you keep one boot in the city.
 The goal is the “Simple Homestead Life.”
 The reality is exhaustion, unexpected bills, winter, and no time to take a day off.

 Let’s examine the dream, “The Simple Homestead Life,” more closely, and perhaps bridge the impasse between your “dream” and reality.
-First of all, “Simple,” as the song “Simple gifts” refers to, is not the opposite of “complicated.”
-“Simple,” in this context refers to singleness of heart and mind.
+First of all, “Simple,” as the song “Simple Gifts” refers to, is not the opposite of “complicated.”
+“Simple,” in this context refers to the singleness of heart and mind.
 An “herbal simple” is an herbal preparation made up of a single herb rather than several herbs.
 The opposite of “simple” is “compound” or “duplicity” not “uncomplicated.”

-Here’s 7 simple gifts that will help you uncomplicate your homestead journey.
+Here are 7 simple gifts that will help you uncomplicate your homestead journey.
 Think of them as compass points that will increase the JOY of the journey.
 As part of this post – there is a worksheet that you can download that will give you journal prompts to help you think through each of the 7 simple gifts, and how they apply in your specific circumstance.
 I hope you find the worksheet helpful.

 The first gift is K.I.S.S. — Keep it simple, Sista’